makersacademy/chitter-challenge/README.md

 1) Start simple and use minimal implementation to display hard-coded display of peeps on home page.
 2) Replace hard-coded display by connecting to a database instead - used `pg` gem.
+3) Add functionality for creating a new peep to the current list of peeps in both a test environment (database) and real one.

 ### Installation